 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-I keep unsweetened plant-based protein powder in my pantry.
-It does NOT taste delicious, but you can’t taste it in the final muffins.
-You can likely use whey protein powder or a different vegan protein powder, but if it’s sweetened, that could affect the flavor.
+- Unsweetened Protein Powder.
+I always have this plant-based protein powder in my pantry.
+It does NOT taste delicious on its own, but you can’t taste it in the final muffins.
+I don’t think whey protein will work the same, but unflavored collagen might be an option, if you prefer.

 How to Make Banana Protein Muffins